Executive Board Members

 Alice Meissner is a double qualified attorney-at-law and partner at the Austrian law firm MP Attorneys based in Vienna.
 Ms. Meissner is admitted with the Vienna as well as the Munich Bar Association.
 She holds a doctoral degree in law from the University of Vienna as well as a graduate degree in law from the University of Hamburg.

 Alice has a well-established track record in advising Chinese investors with their post-M&A disputes in various industries.
-She has been acting as counsel in a number of commercial arbitration proceedings, most recently under the ICC Rules of Arbitration and the Vienna Rules (VIAC).
+She has been acting as counsel in a number of commercial arbitration proceedings, under the arbitration rules of ICC, VIAC and CIETAC.
+She also acts as independent arbitrator and is Fellow of the Hong Kong Institute of Arbitrators (HKIArb).
 She advised CIETAC with their establishment of the CIETAC European Arbitration Centre in Vienna in 2018.
 She has been listed by the Chambers and Legal500 as key contact for China-related disputes.
 Alice Meissner has been appointed as Chair of ECAA.

 Liyu (Denning) Jin is a Chinese lawyer based in Shanghai China practicing in complex commercial and financial litigation, international arbitration, large-scale litigation on torts, insurance litigation, patent litigation, IP-related antitrust litigation etc. Mr. Jin also serves as an arbitrator of China International Economic & Trade Arbitration Commission, Shanghai International Economic & Trade Arbitration Commission, Arbitration Center Across the Straits, Hangzhou Arbitration Commission and Hong Kong International Arbitration Center (General Panel and IP Panel), and a CEPA Mediator of the CIETAC Investment Dispute Settlement Center.

 Denning Jin has been appointed as Deputy Chair (China) of ECAA.